 In 2018 a decision by the board of directors would bring in additional members to start working as “Reserves”.
 The goal is to have Firefighters and EMT’s at the station for 12 up to 48 hours at a time.
 This not only improves our response times and coverage for our district, but it also allows for improved training and membership involvement.
 HFPD is now better equipped to serve those who rely on our efforts.
 In April of 2018 the Reserve Shift program officially started, and is continuing to grow.

-The fire department has a total of 36 personnel including Reserve and Volunteer Firefighters.
-A Wildland Mitigation Coordinator, Fire Marshal, EMS Training Director, Fire Training Captain, Fire Investigator, an Assistant Chief and Fire Chief provide leadership within the HFPD.
+The fire department has a total of 60 personnel including Reserve and Volunteer Firefighters, Wildland Mitigation Coordinators, Fire Marshal/Fire Investigator, EMS Training Coordinator, Training Captain, an Assistant Chief and Fire Chief provide leadership within the HFPD.

-The Department currently operates two Type I Engines, two Water Tenders, two Wildland Brush Trucks, one Medical 4x4 Vehicle, one Utility 4x4 Vehicle, one Side by Side 4x4 Quick Response Rescue Vehicle, a Rescue Boat for water related incidents and a Command Vehicle.
+The Department currently operates two Type I Structure Engines, a Type 3 Wildland/Structure Engine, two Tactical Type 2 Water Tenders, two Type 6 Wildland Engines, one Quick Response Vehicle, one Utility 4x4 Vehicle, one Side by Side 4x4 Quick Response Vehicle, a Rescue Boat and Jet ski for water related incidents and a Command Vehicle.